- Courses Courses

 Research the requirements to become a legislator.
 Learn about the job description and duties, and read the step-by-step process to start a career as a legislator.

 Legislators draft legislation and pass bills into law.
-The job involves a good deal of research, discussion and debate, so these professionals must have strong persuasive speaking and negotiating skills.
-Legislators work long hours, travel often and experience continued job uncertainty due to elections.
-Extensive contact with constituents is common and can be both rewarding and stressful.
+The job involves research, discussion and debate, so these professionals must have strong persuasive speaking and negotiating skills.
+Legislators work long hours, travel often, and relay on reelection for employment.
+Extensive contact with constituents is common and is both rewarding and stressful.

-Legislators are generally elected into state or federal legislatures as representatives and senators.
-Board members in county and municipal offices are often elected as well.
+Legislators are elected into the state and federal branches of government as representatives and senators.
+In addition, board members in county and municipal offices are elected.
 While citizens from all walks of life and educational backgrounds can be elected to a legislative office, many legislators hold at least a bachelor's degree.
-Graduate education in business or law is common as well.
-The following table describes the general requirements to become a legislator:
+Graduate education in business or law is also common.
+Most legislative positions have a minimum age, residency, citizenship and registered voter requirements.
+A criminal record can disqualify a candidate in some jurisdictions.

 |Degree Fields||Law, business or public administration, but any degree field is acceptable|